 - The same way as 2 nodes-configuration, connect servers to a shared disk.
-The shared disk should have the same drive letter on all servers. - Interconnect LAN cables are connected to the interconnect hub, which is not connected to any other server or client. - It is not necessary to establish connectivity between servers using the connect COM (RS-232C).
+The shared disk should have the same drive letter on all servers. - Install a dedicated HUB for interconnection. - It is not necessary to establish connectivity between servers using the connect COM (RS-232C).